Partial hyperbolicity and foliations in $\mathbb{T}^3$: Partially hyperbolic diffeomorphisms isotopic to Anosov

 \begin{prop} Let $f: \TT^3 \to \TT^3$ be a partially hyperbolic diffeomorphism of the form $T\TT^3 = E^{cs} \oplus E^u$ (with $\dim E^{cs}=2$) isotopic to a linear Anosov automorphism and $\cF$ a foliation transverse to $E^u$.
 Then, there exists a two dimensional subspace $P \en \RR^3$ which is almost parallel to $\tilde \cF$. \end{prop}

-\dem It is enough to show that option (i) of Theorem \ref{PropObienHayTorosObienTodoEsLindo} holds, since it implies the existence of a plane $P$ almost parallel to $\tilde \cF$.

-Assume by contradiction that option (ii) of Proposition \ref{PropObienHayTorosObienTodoEsLindo} holds.
-Then, there exists a plane $P \en \RR^3$ whose projection to $\TT^3$ is a two dimensional torus and such that every leaf of $\tilde \cF^u$, being transverse to $\tilde \cF$, remains at bounded distance\footnote{Notice that if $A$ has stable dimension 2, this already gives us a contradiction since $H(\tilde \cF^u(x)) = E^u_A + H(x)$ which is totally irrational and cannot acumulate in a plane which projects into a two-torus.} from $P$.
+\dem Assume by contradiction that option (ii) of Proposition \ref{PropObienHayTorosObienTodoEsLindo} holds.
+Then, there exists a plane $P \en \RR^3$ whose projection to $\TT^3$ is a two dimensional torus and such that every leaf of $\tilde \cF^u$, being transverse to $\tilde \cF$, remains at bounded distance from $P$.

 Since $f$ is isotopic to a linear Anosov automorphism $A$ we know that $P$ cannot be invariant under $A$ (see Proposition \ref{PropAnosovSonIrreducibles}).
-So, we have that $P$ and $A^{-1}(P)$ intersect in a one dimensional subspace $L$ which projects into a circle in $\TT^3$ (notice that a linear curve in $\TT^2$ is either dense or a circle, so, if a line belongs to the intersection of two linear two dimensional torus in $\TT^3$ which do not coincide, it must be a circle).
+So, we have that the intersection between $P$, $A^{-1}(P)$ and $A^{-2}(P)$ is a unique point (the origin).